-Double-Down on Free Shipping: Why It’s Your Most Powerful Marketing Tool
+Double-Down on Free Shipping: Why It’s Your Most Powerful Ecommerce Marketing Tool

-Not sure about you, but an extra week of paid vacation in Patagonia sounds pretty great.
-Enough time to get in a few good hikes (at least!) in some of the most beautiful mountains in the world.
+Not sure about you, but an extra week of paid vacation sounds pretty great.

 However, most Americans prefer money.

 When trying to sell a product to someone who places such extreme value on their money, it would benefit you to begin offering something “free” in your ecommerce strategy.